What are the Requirements of Muscle Growth?

 Targeted training

 The best approach is to remove the guesswork from our exercise program.
-We may think an exercise is focused on a specific muscle or group of muscles, but do we know for sure?
+We may think an exercise is focused on a specific muscle or group of muscles, but do we know it for sure?

 Load